YohanF1245/pigeon-devis-2/doc/business-rules.md

 A user have a email address (required)
 A user have a phone number (not required)
 A user have a postal adress (not required)
+A user with an associated business is a business owner
 ## Postal adress management
 Postal address have a street number
 Postal address have a street name